jbatson5/SCALE-test/docs/MAVRIC.rst

 Input file
 ^^^^^^^^^^

-The following is a partial listing of the file ``mavric.tn24p.inp`` located in the SCALE ``samples\input`` directory.
-This calculation will use the coarse-group shielding library for all of the importance map calculations but then use the fine-group library for the final Monaco step.
+The following is a partial list of the file ``mavric.tn24p.inp`` located in the SCALE ``samples\input`` directory.
+This calculation will use the coarse-group shielding library for all of the importance map calculations but then will use the fine-group library for the final Monaco step.
 The full geometry and source distributions are not printed here due to their length.